 The quickest and easiest way to file your income tax return is to do it online, using myIR.
 If you don’t have a myIR account, you can register for one on the Inland Revenue website.

 Filing online using myIR, means that details that Inland Revenue already have for you will be pre-populated.
 You’ll receive immediate confirmation your return has been received.

-Wage subsidy for self-employed(external link) — Inland Revenue
+COVID-19 Support Payment (CSP)(external link) — Inland Revenue